 Healthy development of a child's feet

 Squeezed and constricted in their movements, the fingers will not cooperate properly when taking the first steps, performing complex figures and maintaining balance.
 When trying on the first walking shoes with your child, make sure that the noses are not narrow, let alone pointed.
 The rounded shape is the most optimal and comfortable.
 Let's pay attention to this especially when buying the first sandals for a child.
-Too narrow at the front may cause the big toe to stick out and rub the skin.
+Too narrow at the front may cause the big toe to stick out and chafe the skin.

 Walking shoes - what to avoid?

-By taking care of small feet, we want them to develop as well as possible.
+Taking care of small feet, we want them to develop as well as possible.
 After all, they have a huge impact on our entire posture and a healthy way of moving as well as keeping balance.
 What to definitely avoid when buying baby shoes for learning to walk?

 Used or new?